 The Hypothesis team is clearly identifying accessibility-related issues and feature requests in our product development process so you can view our roadmap and track progress through our GitHub repository.

-We will be updating the new help area of our website to include accessibility guidance developed in our reviews and collaboration with IDRC.
+We will be updating the new help area of our website to include accessibility guidance developed in our reviews and collaboration with IDRC and others.

 Learn More and Get Involved